fpen3/PMCS-PRO/README.md

 soldiers would then be able to use that data to fill out a DD(2404)"Equipment Inspection and Maintenance Worksheet" faster than compared to if they had to pull all the information off the item itself.

-Ideas I had for the website but was not able to implement because time constraints and other class loads include but are not limited to.
+Ideas I had for the website but was not able to implement because of time constraints and other class loads include but are not limited to.
 • A scanned DD (2404) that soldiers could fill out and print from the website.
 • Item linkage and update history for all users.
 • Automated email system.